Silver Glenn Springs Florida

 Silver Glen Springs, Florida

 Silver Glen Springs is one of Florida’s most popular and well-known springs.
-Silver Glen is a massive spring of crystal clear water frequented by many fans of snorkeling and boating and located in the Ocala National Forest.
+It is a massive spring of crystal-clear water frequented by many snorkelers and boaters.
+It is located in the Ocala National Forest.
 Accessible from the Silver Glen Run off of Lake George, this spring is a local favorite, and here’s why!

 Silver Glen Springs